-Growth Equity at a glance
+Growth Equity

 At Baillie Gifford, we believe that structural tailwinds are making the opportunity for Growth Equity investors more compelling than ever.
 Key drivers include.